At our core, we believe in the potential of our products – to impact lives, initiate meaningful change and establish a more sustainable future.

 Homeowner using a reviva drill

 This new sustainability-led line of BLACK+DECKER power tools, featuring enclosures made from recycled plastics, hit the marketplace in 2022.
 Its sustainably engineered, certified 50% recycled content comes from our materials partner Eastman and their proprietary copolyester molecular recycling process.
 As these tools draw significant current to operate, the housing plastic must be certified for flammability resistance—which Eastman’s highly consistent chemical recycling delivers.
-In addition, reviva™ packaging is frustration-free, paper based and 100% recyclable.
+In addition, reviva™ packaging is frustration-free, paper-based and 100% recyclable.

 Every product we make carries an environmental impact — through its creation, use and end-of-life disposal.
 We’re driven to understand the carbon emissions and environmental impact associated with our products.
 Using Lifecycle Assessments, we can evaluate our products’ environmental footprints and identify new areas to improve our sustainability practices.